tendermint/tendermint/spec/consensus/light-client.md

 *Remark*: This failure model might change to a hybrid version that takes heights into account in the future.

-The specification in this document considers an implementation of the lite client under this assumption.
+The specification in this document considers an implementation of the lite client under the Tendermint Failure Model.
 Issues like *counter-factual signing* and *fork accountability* and *evidence submission* are mechanisms that justify this assumption by incentivizing validators to follow the protocol.
 If they don't, and we have more that 1/3 faults, safety may be violated.
 Our approach then is to *detect* these cases (after the fact), and take suitable repair actions (automatic and social).
 This is discussed in an upcoming document on "Fork accountability".
 (These safety violations include the lite client wrongly trusting a header, a fork in the blockchain, etc.)

 ## Lite Client Trusting Spec